 Today, I am, going to recommend you consider an odd specimen tree, the Purple fountain beech.
-Yeah even though it was only a few posts ago I bad mouthed Purple leaf Japanese maples (yeah, I know, even though I have four of them in my yard).
-At that post, I made the argument that green leaf Japanese maples fit into landscapes better than their purple leafed cousins.
+Yeah even though it’s not a native tree and I have bad mouthed Purple leaf Japanese maples in a past post.
+I made the argument that green leaf Japanese maples fit into landscapes better than their purple leafed cousins.
 I also gave some suggested green leaf varieties.

 I am going to flip my opinion when talking about another one of my favorite trees, the European beech (Fagus sylvatica).
 Yes, there are great green leaf beech trees such as Fernleaf Beech.
 But it seems most all the green leaf beech get BIG.
 I mean REALLY BIG.
 They also grow really wide.

 I think that the best beech trees for most yards are two purple leafed and SMALLER varieties.
 These are the Purple Fountain beech and the Tri Color beech.

 Well sure, especially these beeches.
 I like them so much in fact that they I planted one as a memorial tree for my brother David after he passed away from a long battle with cancer.
 The other I planted as a five year anniversary gift to my wife.

 They are both undeniable specimen trees that have lots of visual impact.
 Both of these trees are much smaller than their big brothers.

 The purple fountain beech grows upright and stays so narrow that it fits where you would never expect to fit a beech tree.
 But make no mistake this is not a shade tree.